 In this article...

-This article will discuss recent developments in Landlord Tenant laws due to Covid-19 pandemic and other notable changes affecting Landlord Tenant law in Illinois.
+This article will discuss a brief overview of any changes to Illinois Landlord Tenant Law for 2023, as well as recent developments in Landlord Tenant laws due to Covid-19 pandemic and other notable changes affecting Landlord Tenant law in Illinois.

-There has been sweeping changes to the landscape of Landlord Tenant laws recently.
-This article will discuss recent developments in Landlord Tenant laws due to Covid-19 pandemic and other notable changes affecting Landlord Tenant law in Illinois.
+This article will discuss a brief overview of any changes to Illinois Landlord Tenant Law for 2023, as well as recent developments in Landlord Tenant laws due to the Covid-19 pandemic and other notable changes affecting Landlord Tenant law in Illinois.

 Landlord Tenant Law Basic Background